liesnikov/extensible-elaborator/paper/main.md

 ## Conversion checking in the presence of a meta-variables ## {#sec:conversion_checking}

 As mentioned in the introduction, in the process of type-checking a program we need to compare terms and it is the job of the unifier, which is notoriously hard to implement.
-The complexity stems from the desire of compiler writers to implement the most powerful unifier, while being limited by the fact that it higher-order unification is undecidable in general.
+The complexity stems from the wish of compiler writers to implement the most powerful unifier, while being limited by the fact that higher-order unification is undecidable in general.
-Some of this complexity is unavoidable, but we can manage it better by splitting it up into small modular components.
+Some of this complexity is unavoidable, but we can manage it better by splitting up the unifier into smaller modular parts.
 In practice, this means that one doesn't have to fit together an always-growing conversion checker but can instead write different cases separately.
-We rely on the constraint solver machinery to distribute the problems to the fitting solvers.

 An example from Agda's conversion checker is `compareAs` function[^compareAs-fucntion] which provides type-driven conversion checking.
 The function is almost 90 lines long, and yet the vast majority of it is special cases of metavariables.